-TB vaccinologists suggest that reduced efficacy in adults could be partly due to the route of BCG delivery.
+Tuberculosis vaccinologists suggest that reduced efficacy in adults could be partly due to the route of BCG delivery.
 Where intradermal BCG vaccination, predominant route of delivery, does not induce sufficient long-term lung-resident memory responses.
-In line with this, animal TB models have demonstrated better survival post-Mycobacterium tuberculosis (M.tb) challenge following aerosol or intravenous BCG vaccination, compared with BCG-ID vaccination.
+In line with this, animal TB models have demonstrated better survival post-Mycobacterium tuberculosis (M.tb) challenge following aerosol or intravenous BCG vaccination, compared with BCG intradermal vaccination.

-In this article, we highlight a recently published article by Darrah et al., which aimed to determine how dose and route of BCG vaccination influence the generation of systemic and tissue-resident immunity, as well as "protect" against TB.
-In their study, they vaccinated non-human primates (Macaca mulatta) with one of the following strategies:
+In the final segment of Dr Flynn's webinar, she highlighted research (Darrah et al.,) that aimed to determine how dose and route of BCG vaccination influence the generation of systemic and tissue-resident immunity, as well as "protect" against TB.
+In their study, they vaccinated non-human primates (NHPs) (Macaca mulatta; highly susceptible rhesus macaques) with one of the following strategies:

-- Normal dose intradermal vaccination: IDlow
+- Normal dose intradermal vaccination: ID{low}

-- High dose intradermal vaccination: $ID{high}$
+- High dose intradermal vaccination: ID{high}

 - Aerosol vaccination (AE)

 - Intravenous vaccination (IV)

-- Combination of IDlow and AE
+- Combination of ID{low} and AE

-Darrah et al., showed that BCG-IV resulted in superior T cell and antigen-presenting cell recruitment to the lung compared to other vaccination strategies.
+Darrah et al., showed that BCG-IV resulted in superior $\underline{\mathsf{T}}$ $\underline{\mathsf{cell}}$ and antigen-presenting cell recruitment to the lung compared to other vaccination strategies.
 In addition to T cell and innate immunity, BCG-IV also induced superior vaccine-induced antibody responses.
-Following M.tb challenge, the BCG-IV cohort consistently has the lowest bacterial burden with 6 out of 10 NHPs with undetectable bacterial burden and 9 out 10 protected from TB.
+Following M.tb challenge, the BCG-IV cohort consistently had lower lung inflammation post M.tb challenge, the lowest bacterial burden with 6 out of 10 NHPs with undetectable bacterial burden and 9 out 10 protected from TB.
 In addition to the low M.tb burden, BCG-IV was the only vaccination strategy that did not result in an increase of Mycobacterial-specific T cell immune responses post M.tb infection.
 Based on these results, one of the proposed mechanisms of BCG-IV protection is due to the induction of robust systemic and lung resident T cell immunity, which sufficiently controls and eliminates M.tb burden.